rmcanany/SolidEdgeHousekeeper/README.md

 **Using the Input Editor**

-You can pre-populate property choices from your templates.
-That is done on the **Configuration Tab -- Templates Page**.
-Enable `Use template properties in property dialogs` and click `Update`.
+Before using this command, you must pre-populate property choices from your templates.
+To do so, on the **Configuration Tab -- Templates Page**, select your templates and click the `Update` button.
 There are a lot of properties.
-Choose which to display with the `Customize` button.
-You don't have to use a property from the list.
-Simply type in the name in the `Property Name` field.
+After the update is complete, the `Customize` dialog appears.
+Choose which to make available there.
+If you need a property that is not in your templates, right-click the Favorites pane and click `Add property manually`.
+To access properties not in your Favorites, enable the `Show All Props` option on the toolbar.

 A `Property set`, either `System` or `Custom`, is required.
-If you pre-populate properties, the program will set the correct choice automatically.
+The program will normally set the correct choice automatically.
+One exception is if you have a custom property with the same name as a system property.
+In that case, you have to select the appropriate one yourself.
 For more information about `Property sets`, see the **Property Filter** section in this README file.

-There are four search modes, `PT`, `WC`, `RX`, and `EX`.
+There are five search modes, `PT`, `WC`, `RX`, `EX`, and `X`.

 - `PT` stands for 'Plain Text'.
 It is simple to use, but finds literal matches only.
 - `WC` stands for 'Wild Card'.
 You use `*`, `?`  `[charlist]`, and `[!charlist]` according to the VB `Like` syntax.
 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.
 Check the [<ins>**.NET Regex Guide**</ins>](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.
 - `EX` stands for 'Expression'.
 It is discussed below.
+- `X` isn't really a search mode.
+It means delete the chosen property.

 The properties are processed in the order in the table.
 To change the order, select a row and, on the toolbar `Row Tools` group, click the `Up` or `Down` arrow.
 The `Delete` button removes the selected row.